w3f/polkadot-wiki/docs/learn/learn-staking-advanced.md

 ![bags list example 1](../assets/bags-list-example-1.png)

-The mentioned two nodes (19 DOT and 8 DOT) can move up in their respective bags, putting them in front of the nodes with less stake than them (see figure below).
+The mentioned two nodes (19 DOT and 8 DOT) can move up in their respective bags, putting them in front of the nodes with less stake (see figure below).
 This action must be done manually by submitting the **`putInFrontOf`** extrinsic within the `voterList` pallet instance.
 Moreover, if the node with 19 DOT bonds an additional 2 DOT, that node will be put automatically in the 1st bag (i.e., automatic `rebag`) because the total number of bonded tokens will